ds4dh/GLiNER-biomed/README.md

 ## 📌 Citation

-If you use GLiNER-biomed models or resources in your research, please cite our work:
+If you use GLiNER-BioMed models or resources in your research, please cite our work:

 ```
 @misc{yazdani2025glinerbiomedsuiteefficientmodels,